 how borderless talent can positively impact the workforce

 While many of the current recruitment trends in the public sector have a positive impact on the workforce as a whole, there is no question that borderless talent and recruitment has impacted the way the sector has been able to expand and strengthen their workforces.

 Whichever way you look at it, we are in a new era of true talent management.
-With the traditional inflexible archaic workplace models replaced by a new hybrid workplace, where remote and flexible working are not only the norm, but expected, many departments and agencies have the benefit of no longer needing to hire talent who live nearby.
+With the traditional inflexible archaic workplace models replaced by a new hybrid workplace, where remote and flexible working is not only the norm but expected, many departments and agencies have the benefit of no longer needing to hire talent who live nearby.

 is remote working here to stay?